geops/next-nginx-routes/README.md

 ### Include Nginx configuration file

 Finally include the generated configuration file `next-routes.conf` and the Next.js output in your Nginx site configuration file.
-See `example` folder for a minimal Docker example.

 ## Requirements